rreho/yambopy/yambopy/nl/Xn_from_signal_doc.md

 where $K(-\omega_\sigma; \omega_1, \dots, \omega_n)$ is a numerical factor that accounts for the intrinsic permutation symmetry depending on the nonlinear order and frequency arguments of $\chi$. $C_0$ is a further numerical factor depending on the applied electric field (field strength, normalisation factor, nonlinear order).

-Details on the implementation can be found in the sources listed in the [Bibliography](## Bibliography)
+Details on the implementation can be found in the sources listed in the bibliography.

 ---